 Germany has the largest population in the European Union.
 And its solid economic growth placed it in the top 15 countries for being the wealthiest, safest and happiest in the world.

-Individual freedom and good health is enjoyed by citizens of Luxembourg, along with strong governance and a high-income economy, securing its place as number 13.
+Individual freedom and good health are enjoyed by citizens of Luxembourg, along with strong governance and a high-income economy, securing its place as number 13.

 The frigid island of Iceland, where the majority of its people believe in elves, ranks top five in individual freedom, safety and security, entrepreneurship and opportunity.
 However, it did fall from being 11th in 2015 to 12th in 2016.